automas-dev/os/notes.md

 - [ ] Test code
 - [ ] Move drivers and other os level code out of kernel (only keep essentials)

+## `init`

+Split kernel code such that everything running in the kernel process is moved to an init executable loaded by the kernel.
+The kernel should only hold data and functions to interact with the system, kernel data and other processes including scheduling. `init` will complete high level initialization, mount disks and load the first program (shell) through system calls to the kernel.

+> [!NOTE] Example
+> One example is configuring the scheduler.
+This should hopefully help reduce
+> the kernel complexity, making it more manageable to work on all the different
+> components.

+When the init process returns, the kernel should halt, as this is the end of execution / signal to shutdown.

+init will also help reduce the size of the kernel / how much memory the boot loader needs to read.

+### Tasks

+- [ ] Finish io / driver code to load executables from the kernel
+- [ ] Expose kernel functions for processes to use
+  - [ ] configure scheduler
+  - [ ] load and launch processes
+  - [ ] load drivers
+- [ ] (bonus) User space and process permissions
+- [ ] Remove process struct from kernel struct
+- [ ] Come up with a fun name other than `/sbin/init`

 ## Getting out of ebus

 I think ebus is slowing things down + it doesn't allow for any priority (as